 - Things we do not understand (the unknown-knowns): These things include, for example, investments in companies that operate in certain regulatory environments.
 We may be aware of the unique nature of these systems, but we do not understand them and thus cannot evaluate them.
 Here, we are probably acting more in the second quadrant.

 - Things we do not understand and are not aware of (the unknown-unknowns): Any investment can theoretically fall in here.
 For example, if we have done the wrong due diligence.
-Also, investments in individual Chinese companies fall into this category (but not investments in the entire Chinese market via an ETF), as I have shown in another article.
+Also, investments in individual Chinese companies fall into this category (but not – at least not to the same degree, investments in the entire Chinese market via an ETF), as I will show below.